jw1912/akimbo/README.md

 ### Compiling
 If you have cargo installed, run `cargo build --release`, binary will be in `/target/release`.

+To build optimised for your specific cpu, run `cargo rustc --release -- -C target-cpu=native` instead.

 ### Aims
 The main aim is to stay under 1000 SLOC (excluding blank lines and comments) and 1500 TLOC (including).